mvysny/mvysny.github.io/_posts/2024-3-22-unifying-mac-linux.md

 * Mac: App switching now works via ^Tab instead of ⌘Tab
 * Mac: Whenever learning a new keyboard shortcut: You have to mentally juggle the fact that ⌘ is now the rightmost-bottom key.
 * Linux: App switching now works via Ctrl+Tab instead of Alt+Tab
+* Mac: Home/End stops scrolling the viewport (e.g. the page in Safari)

 ## MacBook